 The Theory of Contestable Markets states that when barriers to entry into a market are weak or low or in some cases non-existent, and assuming that all entrants have equal access to technology, there is a constant threat of potential entry.
-This continuous risk increases competition in the market since there is essentially no cost to enter or exit the market.
+This continuous risk increases competition in the market since there is virtually no cost to enter or exit the market.

 This means that even a monopoly may be forced to act as there were many more sellers to remain competitive if barriers to entry remain weak.
-They realize that if they are too profitable, an entrant can easily come in and take a big share of that profit quickly.
+They realize that if they are too profitable, an entrant can quickly come in and take a significant share of that profit quickly.
 Typically, in a Monopoly Market Structure, there is only one firm prevailing in a particular industry.
 For example, Low-cost airlines or courier services.

 William Baumol contributed to The Theory of Contestable Markets.
 It is said that he was a candidate for the Nobel Prize in Economics.

 Implications of the Theory of Contestable Markets